This article is more of a proposal so feel free to comment and share your concerns and expertise.

 Our goal is to replace apt/brew/yum based packages with docker images and containers.
 This is what we want to achieve at a bare minimum.

 /var/www/ as it is.
 We want to replace running processes with Docker containers.
 If we manage to do this seamlessly, not only above problems will be solved, but EasyEngine will be usable on every platform where Docker containers can be run!
 This includes Mac, Windows and every distro of Linux of course.

-The added advantages will be reduced local development and production parity.
+The added advantages will be increased local development and production parity.
 It is a minimum requirement of a decent development workflow.

-A pleasant side effect might me viability of most demanded shared-hosting feature.
+A pleasant side effect might be the viability of most demanded shared-hosting feature.
 The processes running in composer are run in isolation!